makeruniverse/docs/docs/tools/tools.md

 ## Superposition Workstation

-Project teams of up to four people can book our Super Position setup with four large screens connected to a matrix switch.
-Preliminary results indicate that teams code & design more efficiently in a controlled environment in which every team member can also observe parallel tasks.
+Project teams of up to four people can book our Super Position setup to work in parallel by sharing their screens with each other.

+???
+"How to connect to Superposition"

+    abc